KomputeProject/kompute/README.md

 </table>

-## Asynchronous / Parallel Operations
+## Asynchronous and Parallel Operations

 Kompute provides flexibility to run operations in an asynrchonous way through Vulkan Fences.
 Furthermore, Kompute enables for explicit allocation of queues, which allow for parallel execution of operations across queue families.